30 Signs on the Path to College for Homeschool Students

 Ideally, the journey starts in junior high by taking advanced math, science and language arts.
 Also essential are good grades beginning in ninth grade.
 In junior year, it’s time to put it into high gear and pay attention to the road ahead.

-Whether college is a familiar destination or completely unchartered territory for your family, here are 30 road signs that point the way to college for homeschool students.
+Whether college is a familiar destination or completely uncharted territory for your family, here are 30 road signs that point the way to college for homeschool students.

 Usually taken in the sophomore year, the PSAT is useful for discovering the hidden geniuses living among us.
 For the rest, the PSAT is the first taste of what the SAT and